gardi-g/Quicksort-w-Pair/README.md

         3) All values in array[pair.right+1 .. i] are greater than array[Pair.right]
 ```

-The goal is to use bring the pivot values between the 2 pairs and sort them using an algorithm that runs in O(n).
-This is a faster variation than a traditional quicksort algorithm.
+The goal is to bring the pivot values between the 2 pairs and sort them just like Quicksort implementing an algorithm that runs in O(n).
+This is a faster variation than a traditional Quicksort algorithm.
 The test cases that are written in main indicates that are algorithm works.